 Corning, Inc. develops and manufactures specialty glass and ceramics.
-The company provides glass for notebook computers, flat panel desktop monitors, LCD televisions, and other information display applications; optical fiber and cable and hardware and equipment products for the telecommunications industry; ceramic substrates for gasoline and diesel engines in automotive and heavy duty vehicle markets; laboratory products for the scientific community and specialized polymer products for biotechnology applications; advanced optical materials for the semiconductor industry and the scientific community; and other technologies.
-It operates through through the following business segments: Display Technologies, Optical Communications, Environmental Technologies, Specialty Materials and Life Sciences.
-The Display Technologies segment manufactures glass substrates for active matrix liquid crystal displays which are used primarily in notebook computers, flat panel desktop monitors, and LCD televisions.
-The Optical Communications segment manufactures optical fiber and cable, and hardware and equipment to being a comprehensive provider of industry-leading optical solutions across the broader communications industry pioneer optical fiber, cable and connectivity solutions.
+It provides glass for notebook computers, flat panel desktop monitors, display televisions, and other information display applications; carrier network and enterprise network products for the telecommunications industry; ceramic substrates for gasoline and diesel engines in automotive and heavy duty vehicle markets; laboratory products for the scientific community and specialized polymer products for biotechnology applications; advanced optical materials for the semiconductor industry and the scientific community; and other technologies.
+It operates through the following five business segments: Display Technologies, Optical Communications, Environmental Technologies, Specialty Materials and Life Sciences.
+The Display Technologies segment manufactures glass substrates for high performance displays, including organic light-emitting diode and liquid crystal displays that are used primarily in televisions, notebook computers and flat panel desktop monitors.
+The Optical Communications segment is classified into two main product groupings: carrier and enterprise network.
+The carrier network group consists primarily of products and solutions for optical-based communications infrastructure for services such as video, data and voice communications.
+The enterprise network group consists primarily of optical-based communication networks sold to businesses, governments and individuals for their own use.
 The Environmental Technologies segment manufactures ceramic substrates and filter products for emissions control in mobile and stationary applications around the world.
-The Specialty Materials segment manufactures products that provide more than 150 material formulations for glass, glass ceramics and fluoride crystals to meet demand for unique customer needs.
+The Specialty Materials segment manufactures products that provide material formulations for glass, glass ceramics and fluoride crystals to meet demand for unique customer needs.
 The Life Sciences segment develops, manufactures and supplies scientific laboratory products.
-Corning was founded by Amory Houghton Sr. in 1851 and is headquartered in Corning, NY.
+The company was founded by Amory Houghton Sr. in 1851 and is headquartered in Corning, NY.